Wheat vs Rye - Health impact and Nutrition Comparison

-The average of three studies, makes the glycemic index of whole kernel wheat 45.
-The glycemic index of precooked and cooked durum wheat falls in the range of 50±5 (3).
+The average of three studies makes the glycemic index of whole-kernel wheat 45.
+The glycemic index of precooked and cooked durum wheat falls in the range of 50±5 (2).

-Both rye and wheat grains tend to fall in the low glycemic index category, due to their high content of dietary fat.
+Both rye and wheat grains tend to fall in the low glycemic index category due to their high dietary fat content.
 However, the glycemic index of rye grains is lower.

 Similarly, the glycemic index of wholemeal wheat bread is 58, while the glycemic index for rye kernel bread is 53 (2).

 The acidity of rye and wheat grains is very similar.
-The pH value for whole wheat grains is 5.8, while this value for whole rye grains is 5.9 (4).
-This means that both are acidic foods, but wheat is slightly more acidic.
+The pH value for whole wheat grains is 5.8, while this value for whole rye grains is 5.9 (3).
+This shows that both are acidic foods, but wheat is slightly more acidic.

 Another way of evaluating the acidity of foods is the potential renal acid load, also known as the PRAL value.
 This value demonstrates how much acid or base the food produces inside the organism.

 The PRAL values for rye and wheat grains have been calculated to be 3.5 and 12.3 accordingly.
-The higher this number is the more acidic the food.
-This means that wheat produces more acid inside the body, compared to rye.
+The higher this number is, the more acidic-forming the food.
+This means that wheat produces more acid inside the body compared to rye.

 Weight Loss & Diets

-Cereal grains are very high in calories, however, this is due to their nutrient dense qualities, that can play an important role in a healthy diet.
+Cereal grains are very high in calories; however, this is due to their nutrient-dense qualities, which can play an important role in a healthy diet.

-Out of these two grains, rye is the better choice for a low calorie, low fats or a low glycemic index diet, whilst wheat is the preferred choice on a low carb diet.
+Out of these two grains, rye is the better choice for low-calorie, low-fat, or low glycemic index diets, while wheat is the preferred choice on a low-carb diet.

-Studies have shown that rye products, as well as whole grain rye, increase satiety and lower hunger, thus leading to greater weight loss when compared to the same size serving of wheat products or whole wheat grain (5).
+Studies have shown that rye products, as well as whole-grain rye, increase satiety and lower hunger, thus leading to greater weight loss when compared to the same size serving of wheat products or whole wheat grain (4).

-Research shows that whole grain rye, but not whole grain wheat, lowers body weight and fat mass due to the increased satiety that leads to a reduced energy intake (6).
+Research shows that whole-grain rye, but not whole-grain wheat, lowers body weight and fat mass due to increased satiety, leading to reduced energy intake (5).

 Cereal grains are full of beneficial qualities when consumed in moderation.
 In this section, we will look into some of those qualities.

-A study has concluded that rye bread consumption is effective in reducing serum total and low density lipoprotein cholesterol concentrations in men, but not women, with elevated serum cholesterol (8).
+A study has concluded that rye bread consumption effectively reduces serum total and low-density lipoprotein cholesterol concentrations in men, but not women, with elevated serum cholesterol (7).

-Ingestion of rye bread has also been shown to significantly reduce plasma total and low density lipoprotein cholesterol levels, when compared to wheat consumption (9).
+Ingestion of rye bread has also been shown to significantly reduce plasma total and low-density lipoprotein cholesterol levels when compared to wheat consumption (8).

-One meta-analysis has demonstrated inverse associations between whole grain intake, such as wheat and rye, and total and cause-specific mortality, cardiovascular mortality in particular (10).
+One meta-analysis has demonstrated inverse associations between whole grain intake, such as wheat and rye, and total and cause-specific mortality, particularly cardiovascular mortality (9).

-There is a consistent, inverse association between dietary whole grain intake and incident cardiovascular disease in epidemiological cohort studies (11).
+In epidemiological cohort studies, there is a consistent, inverse association between dietary whole grain intake and incident cardiovascular disease (10).

 Rye and wheat grains both have low glycemic indices, although the glycemic index of rye tends to be lower.

-When compared to wheat bread, rye bread demonstrated a preferable absorption pattern and metabolic response (12).
+Compared to wheat bread, rye bread demonstrated a preferable absorption pattern and metabolic response (11).

-Regular consumption of whole grains may lower diabetes risk, due to an improvement of plasma glucose regulation, postprandial hyperinsulinemia, insulin resistance and the beneficial effect on body weight (13)
+Regular consumption of whole grains may lower diabetes risk due to an improvement of plasma glucose regulation, postprandial hyperinsulinemia, insulin resistance, and the beneficial effect on body weight (12)

-There is strong scientific evidence that the consumption of whole grain products reduces the risk of colorectal cancer, partially due to the high dietary fiber content (15).
+There is strong scientific evidence that the consumption of whole-grain products reduces the risk of colorectal cancer, partially due to the high dietary fiber content (14).

-Whole grain intake has also been correlated with a reduced risk of gastric, pancreatic and endometrial cancers (16)
+Whole grain intake has also been correlated with a reduced risk of gastric, pancreatic, and endometrial cancers (15)

 Downsides and Risks

 Both wheat and rye are rich in a family of proteins called gluten.
-In some people, consumption of this protein causes adverse effects, such as coeliac’s disease, noncoeliac gluten sensitivity, as well as more rare conditions, including dermatitis herpetiformis and gluten ataxia.
+In some people, consumption of this protein causes adverse effects, such as Celiac disease, non-celiac gluten sensitivity, as well as more rare conditions, including dermatitis herpetiformis and gluten ataxia.

-However, gluten is completely harmless to consume for people who are not gluten intolerant.
+However, gluten is harmless to consume for people who are not gluten intolerant.